 | Sync frequently changes (sports schedule, event updates) | Hetk |

-For active calendar management across multiple services, ICS subscriptions are just a read-only overlay.
-Hetk gives you true two-way sync with the real-time updates that manual subscriptions can’t provide.
+For active calendar management across multiple services, ICS subscriptions are a read-only overlay.
+Hetk gives you true two-way sync with the real-time updates that manual subscriptions can’t match.